The Quran does not merely retell Adam (peace be upon him). It redistributes him.

 When these eight deployments are placed side by side, a larger Quranic principle becomes visible.

-The Quran does not repeat Adam as a static origin myth.
-It redistributes Adam because the human condition itself has multiple fault-lines, and the Adamic event contains laws for all of them.
+The Quran does not repeat Adam (peace be upon him) as a static origin narrative.
+It redistributes Adam (peace be upon him) because the human condition itself has multiple fault-lines, and the Adamic event contains laws for the lines followed here.

-So Adam in the Quran is not merely “the first man.”
-He is the first architecture of the human being — distributed wherever a surah needs to expose a law of guidance, temptation, exposure, entrustment, fear, or repentance.
+So Adam (peace be upon him) in the Quran is not merely “the first man.”
+He is the first architecture of the human being, distributed wherever a surah needs to expose a law of guidance, temptation, exposure, entrustment, fear, or repentance.

 Summary: the Adamic repertoire across surahs